willykc/templ/README.md

 The included samples showcase some of Templ's use cases.

-The following output file extensions should be used when configuring samples:
+The following output file extensions should be used when configuring live entries from samples:

 * **ScriptableObject to XML**: *.xml*
 * **ScriptableObject to Code**: *.cs*